How to Stop Comparing Yourself When Everyone Is So Badass

 It didn’t improve my motivation or make me a better teammate.
 (Who wants to hike with Miss Bitter Pants?)
 Hell, it almost derailed me from a goal I’ve sunk oodles of time and money and passion into.

 But how do you rally when it seems like everyone around you is fitter, faster, richer, prettier, skinnier, luckier, more in love, and has a better couch?
-Here are a few things that have helped me.
+Here’s how to stop comparing yourself to others.

 1. Compare you to you — and only you